Rokusena/TradingRobotSite/README.md

 Local testing (recommended):
 1. `npm install`
 2. Create a local `.env.local` (do not commit) with the env vars
+3. Initialize Prisma:
+	- `npx prisma generate`
+	- `npx prisma migrate dev` (creates tables locally)
-3. Install Vercel CLI: `npm i -g vercel`
+4. Install Vercel CLI: `npm i -g vercel`
-4. Run: `vercel dev`
+5. Run: `vercel dev`
-5. Open the local site and submit the contact form
+6. Open the local site:
+	- Use the bottom “Admin: manage calendar” section to add a slot
+	- Apply and book from the modal; confirm owner + customer emails

 Note: testing via VS Code “Live Server” (e.g. `127.0.0.1:5500`) will not run Vercel API Routes, so `/api/contact` won’t work there.